- About Us

 Project description and goals: to develop a new micro-enterprise program called Cambios (Changes) to provide business training and counseling to Latino gardeners, growers, and budding entrepreneurs interested in launching or expanding good farm and food business ideas.
 The training will also be offered to farmers involved in the LLC.
 Huerto’s goal is to move these individuals from laborers to owners, helping them further integrate into the broader community.
 The organization will partner with Adelante Mujeres in Forest Grove on a joint evaluation process to assess the impact of its micro-enterprise training on Cambios participants and participants in Adelante’s Empresas Program, which helps Latino women create successful tamale businesses.
 Other partners include Downtown Languages (to provide English language and computer literacy training) and Neighborhood Economic Development Corporation (NEDCO) to provide financial literacy training and access to CDFI small business loans and an Individual Development Account (IDA) savings program.

-For more information about MMT's CFS program, contact:
+For more information about Meyer's CFS program, contact:

 October 2011 Update

-Program Officer Kim Thomas reports on MMT's Community Food Systems program and process, including announcing more than $1.4 million in planning and implementation grants to organizations across Oregon.
+Program Officer Kim Thomas reports on Meyer's Community Food Systems program and process, including announcing more than $1.4 million in planning and implementation grants to organizations across Oregon.
 READ MORE

 In 2010, Meyer Memorial Trust commissioned a study of Community Food Systems in Oregon in order to gain a deeper understanding of the role of food in developing secure, healthy and economically vital communities in the state.
 We are sharing it here because there is a lot of information we're sure will interest many others.